 What Is the Alternative for Using HDMI-CEC?

-The most obvious alternative to using HDMI-CEC would be to use a universal remote, like a Logitech Harmony.
+The most obvious alternative to using HDMI-CEC would be a universal remote, like a Logitech Harmony.

 This controls your television and any connected devices with a single remote – much like with CEC.